 - Colour variation in begonia’s

 - Shade and Iridescence

 - Begonia Taliensis, B. Petadifida

 - B. Torsa

 By this time, you are probably wondering where “the catch” is in this story.
 I can honestly say that I haven’t managed to find it yet!
 This is a wonderful shade plant and it isn’t at all difficult either to propagate or grow.
-Furthermore it isn’t irritatingly invasive although it provides offspring enough (from bulbils) for bulking up a group.
-It is a mystery to me why one doesn’t see it in all the garden centres.
+Furthermore, it isn’t irritatingly invasive although it provides offspring enough (from bulbils) for bulking up a group.
+It is a mystery to me why hardy begonia’s are not available in all the garden centres.

 “Begonia grandis ssp.evansiana `Sparkle and Shine’, white, 15″, September-October.
 House cross (happened on the farm without any help, just “bulbils mixing it up” if ya know what I mean?).
 The color of an Ox’s blood fills the backs of these wide HEART-shaped leaves and a PROMINENT SILVER-overlay adorns the fronts!
 They SPARKLE and SHINE in the dappled sunlight.
 Shade.
 They colonize by bulbils so FALL and SPRING clean-ups will not allow this to happen.”